The UK’s only dedicated Road and Sewer Section Bond specialist.

 Purpose of a Section 184 Bond:

-The main purpose of a Section 184 bond is to guarantee that a developer, contractor, or homeowner constructing a vehicle access point will carry out the necessary works in compliance with local authority standards.
+The main purpose of a Section 184 Bond is to guarantee that a developer, contractor, or homeowner constructing a vehicle access point will carry out the necessary works in compliance with local authority standards.
 It also ensures that if the works are not completed satisfactorily or damage occurs to the public highway, the bond can be used to cover the cost of rectifying the issues.

 When is a Section 184 Bond Required?

-A Section 184 bond is typically required when:
+A Section 184 Bond is typically required when:

 How It Works: